 • Teaching Assistantships (TA) are provided to students in any year.
 Teaching is an essential element of the education and training experience of PhD students at Northwestern.
-TGS requires that all PhD students serve in some instructional capacity for at least one academic quarter during their graduate education at Northwestern.
-This teaching requirement is an integral aspect of professional development.
+Our teaching requirement, described above, is an integral aspect of professional development.

 • Research Assistantships (RA) represent a principal source of financial support for students in all years.
 RAs are contained within research grants to faculty members from external funding sources.
 RAs are for specific research as described in specific research proposals.
 Research projects and financial support are arranged by mutual consent of the student and faculty members.